SadiaBhaks/E-Commerce-Website-With-Rasa-AI-Chatbot/README.md

 /api/users
 Rasa Chatbot Integration

 Rasa is integrated as the conversational intelligence layer for the platform.
-Open-source Rasa architectures are widely used for dialogue management and NLP-based assistants.

 Key Components
 NLU (Natural Language Understanding)